wbunting/webmenu/README.md

 ### Arch based distros

-The package is available in the AUR as `webmenu`.
+The package is available in the AUR as `webmenu-git`.
 So you can install with pacman / paru as normal.

 ### Pre-built binaries for other distros